 Another great quick-win task to suggest to your clients is monitoring for plagiarism.
 This is actually something my own Virtual Assistant does for me every month as I like to know my content isn’t being used without my permission.
 Not only is this a great service to offer clients, but you can also check to see if your own website content is being stolen.

 Posts Tagged Training

-A good VA service to offer is credit control – i.e. chasing invoice payments.
-You might initially shudder at the thought of calling strangers to chase money, but it’s actually completely painless if you know what to say.
-A lot of small businesses and freelancers like to outsource this task because it creates a buffer between them and the other company – plus it makes them look more professional if someone else is doing the calling for them.
+A great service to offer is credit control – i.e. chasing invoices.
+You might shudder at the thought of calling strangers to chase money, but it’s actually completely painless if you know what to say.
+Many small business owners prefer to outsource this task because it prevents awkwardness by creating a professional buffer between them and their clients.